 Public holidays by law are now moved sometimes to the closest workday, normally a Friday or a Monday, so do check on the official holiday calendar each year.

 Read more in our Events & Holiday section.

-There is a 15% tax applied to all purchases, restaurant bills, store purchases, hotel stays and excursions.
+There is a 16% tax applied to all purchases, restaurant bills, store purchases, hotel stays, and excursions.
 You can request a tax refund.
-You can find affiliated stores and services at: Taxback
+You can find affiliated stores and services at Taxback

-Additionally there is a 2% tax on your hotel stay, this tax is gathered for promotion of the tourist destination.
+Additionally, there is a 3% tax on your hotel stay, this tax is gathered for the promotion of the tourist destination.

-All guests departing by air must pay departure tax.
+All guests departing by air must pay a departure tax.
 Sometimes it is paid at the airport upon departure, other times, it is included on airline tickets issued outside of Mexico (inquire upon booking).
-The tax is charged for all visitors over the age of two.
+The tax is charged to all visitors over the age of two.